Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-\item In order to perform explicit computation of the scattering amplitudes in superstring theory following the ideas developed in this paper, we need to express the correlation functions of relevant conformal field theories on Riemann surface in terms of Fenchel-Nielsen coordinates.
-Progress in this direction can make explicit computations in superstring theory possible.
-Moreover, this will provide us functions of Fenchel-Nielsen coordinates that has nice transformation properties under the mapping class group transformations.
-Understanding the mathematical properties of such functions is itself highly exciting. \end{itemize}
+\newl In order to perform explicit computations of scattering amplitudes in superstring theory following the ideas developed in this paper, we need to express the correlation functions of relevant conformal field theories on a Riemann surface in terms of Fenchel-Nielsen coordinates.
+It is possible to express the generators of a Fuchsian group in terms of Fenchel-Nielsen coordinates \cite{Maskit199905,Maskit2001}.
+On the other hand, the correlation function of relevant CFTs (at least in the flat background spacetime) on a surface $\mathcal{R}$ can be written in terms of well-defined quantities like Selberg's zeta functions, which can be expressed through generators of the Fuchsian group corresponding to $\mathcal{R}$ \cite{Kierlanczyk198609,DHokerPhong198612,Sarnak198703}.
+This might provide a way to express correlation functions in terms of FN coordinates.
+What we have explored in this paper, together with the progress in this direction would make explicit computations in superstring theory possible.

-Given that there is a significant progress in the study of the moduli space of hyperbolic Riemann surfaces in recent years, it is natural to expect that detailed study of the hyperbolic structure of superstring perturbation theory will eventually unveil the hidden beautiful structures of superstring amplitudes.
-By analyzing the field theory limit of superstring theory amplitudes, we may also end up understanding further structures of quantum field theory amplitudes.

-{\bf Acknowledgement:} It is our pleasure to thank Davide Gaiotto and Ashoke Sen for detailed discussions and important comments on the draft.
-We are grateful to Sujay Ashok, Kevin Costello, Ted Erler, Thiago Fleury, Abhijit Gadde, Rajesh Gopakumar, Sitender Pratap Kashyap, Bernard Maskit, Shiraz Minwalla, Kasra Rafi, Kalyana Rama, Brad Safnuk, Mrityunjay Verma, Edward Witten, Scott Wolpert, and Barton Zwiebach for helpful discussions.
-Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research \& Innovation.